 Eating Disorders, Compulsions & Addictions

 Each participant will be assigned a mentor who will be available for consultation and support throughout the program.
-Individual and group supervisory consultation are optional for program participants and offered in the private offices of the program faculty for a period of 20 weeks for a reduced fee of $60 per session for individual and $40 for group.
+Individual and group supervisory consultation are optional for licensed program participants and offered in the private offices of the program faculty for a period of 20 weeks for a reduced fee of $65 per session for individual and $45 for group.
 This is a separate fee from program tuition.
 Participants are invited to attend the EDCAS Clinical Service meetings.

-Classes for the year-long program begin in September and are held on Fridays between 2:00 p.m. to 3:30 p.m. at the White Institute.
-This program is offered every other year and is being offered again in 2016.
+Classes for the year-long program begin on September 9th 2016 and are held on Fridays between 2:00 p.m. to 3:45 p.m. at the White Institute.

 If you have any questions about the program, please contact Rich Herman at 212-873-0725 or firstname.lastname@example.org or Dr. Jean Petrucelli at 212-724-9447 or email@example.com.